Our Services

 Vitamin B1 deficiency can escalate quickly and lead to serious, potentially life-threatening conditions.
 You should seek medical attention if you experience:

 Even if your symptoms feel mild, talking to a professional can help rule out other causes and ensure you get the right treatment.
-Don't hesitate to schedule an appointment—and if you need guidance on what to discuss with your doctor, use this Medically approved LLM Symptom Checker Chat Bot to organize your symptoms and get a helpful starting point for your conversation.
+Don't hesitate to schedule an appointment—and if you need guidance on what to discuss with your doctor, check your symptoms with Ubie's AI-powered symptom assessment tool to organize your concerns and prepare for a more productive conversation.

 Vitamin B1 deficiency is more common than you might think, especially if your diet is unbalanced or you face chronic health challenges.
 By recognizing the early warning signs—fatigue, numbness, mood changes—and taking prompt action (dietary improvements, supplementation, medical evaluation), you can protect your nerves and overall health.